A common method for relinquishing ownership of chametz is to sell it, typically through an agent (a rabbi), to a gentile.

 The foods listed in this chart are identified either as chametz gamur (“real” chametz) and, according to the stringent position, should not be included in the sale, or “not chametz gamur,” and may be included in the sale.

-Many people who avoid selling chametz nonetheless have a family custom to include their whiskey in the sale; this is based on a lenient opinion that, through the conversion of starch to alcohol, the chametz status falls away.
+Many people who avoid selling chametz nonetheless have a family custom to include their whiskey in the sale.